jadenabrams100/readme/README.md

 Developed an application that manages system test plans for a program.
 Developed functionality for adding, modifying, and removing test cases with custom data structures.
 #### Project Backlog Manager (CSC 216: Software Development Fundamentals)
 Created a Java program that tracks the product development using the Scrum workflow.
 Inside, a finite state machine models Scrum and controls task states.

+### In the works:
+In the works I have projects from my Software Engineering class (CSC 326) and my Computer Security class (CSC 405)